 There are also (super clean) bathrooms available that you’ll need to hit before you actually go through the ticket line.
 Once you purchase tickets you’re through the center, so do all of your sightseeing before joining the ticket line.

-The Flume Gorge does charge an admission price for the hike.
+The Flume Gorge in New Hampshire does charge an admission price for the hike.
 I’ve listed more specific ticket prices below in the ticket/admissions section of this post.

 The Hike On the Flume Trail